 There are intended to be two main mechanisms for specifying which fields are to be included in a query response:

-Currently only the query string mechanism is actually supported in any provider.
+Currently only the query string mechanism is supported in the .NET provider.
+Header-based transport is on the roadmap — see roadmap.md.

 This basically means a simple name that starts with an alphabetical or underscore (not a number), then contains at least one non-underscore.